Cyclokitty/100-days-of-code/log.md

 **Thoughts:** It was hard concentrating today after yesterday's project completion high.
 I had to keep pulling myself back to my laptop and settle myself back down.
 I may need in the future to treat the day after I finish a project a day of reading JS rather than sit and do code.
 Not sure.
 Will sort it out.

-This is my new favourite webpage: [Cornify -- unicorns and rainbows, oh my!]('http://www.cornify.com/')
+This is my new favourite webpage: [Cornify]('http://www.cornify.com/')